Research

 Since the results of this study cannot be explained by the theory of conventional zigzag-chain frustrated magnets, it indicates the necessity of a new theory and suggests that YbCuS2 is one of promising platforms for new frustrated magnets.

-The results of this study has been published in Communications Materials.
+The results of this study have been published in the Communications Materials.

 Article information